How to scale Scrum across a company with the help of Scrum@Scale.

 You probably remember that the Scrum conception came into project management from rugby.
 Like a rugby team preparing for a match, Scrum helps Agile teams to work together productively to achieve a common goal.

-[email protected] serves multiple teams to deliver products in a complex environment.
-It is aimed to create agility for an entire enterprise and its flexibility allows it to be used in multiple ways.
+Scrum@Scale serves multiple teams to deliver products in a complex environment.
+It is aimed to create agility for an entire enterprise, and, for its flexibility, it can be used in multiple ways.

-In this post, we describe what Scrum[email protected] is, what are the key components of this framework, its roles, and more.
+In this post, we describe what Scrum@Scale is, what the key components and roles of this framework are, and a lot more.

-It helps to build agility for an entire enterprise and its basic use is to coordinate the efforts of various Scrum teams in delivering products. [email protected] provides enough flexibility to use it in multiple ways.
+It helps to build agility for an entire enterprise, and its basic use is to coordinate the efforts of various Scrum teams in delivering products.
+Scrum@Scale provides enough flexibility to use it in multiple ways.

 Why Scrum at Scale?

-Scrum is aimed to help teams to be able to work at the optimal capacity at a sustainable pace.
+Scrum is aimed to help teams work at the optimal capacity at a sustainable pace.

-For efficiently coordinating those teams, they needed a framework to enable linear scalability. [email protected] is a solution capable of accomplishing this goal.
+For efficiently coordinating those teams, they needed a framework to enable linear scalability.
+Scrum@Scale is a solution capable of accomplishing this goal.

 The core feature that may ensure this outcome is its “scale-free” architecture.
 This “scale-free” architecture helps companies to grow organically based on their needs and at a sustainable pace of change that can be accepted by the people that make up the company.

-[email protected] is scaled across the whole company.
+Scrum@Scale is scaled across the whole company.
 Across all departments, products, and services.
-The framework can be applied in various types of organizations in different spheres from industry to government.
+The framework can be applied in various types of organizations in different spheres, from industry to government.

 Scrum at Scale contains three main concepts: